 Amelia McInerney says it’s important for students to have freedom in the writing process to better express themselves.

-The picture book author and creator of Who Fed Zed? joined literacy experts Phil and Sharon Callen on Episode 44 of The Teacher’s Tool Kit for Literacy, opening up about the freedom and more casual approach to her writing process, which can also be beneficial in the classroom.
+The picture book author and creator of Who Fed Zed? joined literacy expert Sharon Callen on Episode 44 of The Teacher’s Tool Kit for Literacy, opening up about the freedom and more casual approach to her writing process, which can also be beneficial in the classroom.

 “Things come out in writing.
 And even with children’s writing, I’ve seen in workshops where [the meaning] just accidentally comes through when you write.
 So sometimes I think just loosening up and just writing can help you express yourself,” she said.